Maxephraim09/Hash-Heros/README.md

    - Add Ganache network (RPC: `http://127.0.0.1:7545`, Chain ID: `5777`)
    - Import a Ganache test account (private key from Ganache)
    - You're ready to play!

+**🚨 Important**: If you see "Network Error" in the browser, make sure all 4 services are running:
+- ✅ Ganache on port 7545
+- ✅ BlockDAG Simulator on port 4001
+- ✅ Mock API on port 4002
+- ✅ React App on port 3000

 ### What to Do First